DiamondLightSource/cothread/docs/user/cothread.rst

 ..  class:: socket(...)

     This is a cooperative non-blocking wrapper of the standard :class:`socket` class.
-This can be imported directly from :mod:`cothread` and used with constants and most methods from the standard :mod:`socket` module, or alternatively ``socket_hook()`` can be called before importing the :mod:`socket` module.
+This can be imported directly from :doc:`cothread<cothread>` and used with constants and most methods from the standard :mod:`socket` module, or alternatively ``socket_hook()`` can be called before importing the :mod:`socket` module.